Got digestive issues? Try the best teas for digestion: Phyllanthus niruri (Chanca Piedra) and Haritaki (Terminalia chebula).

 Phyllanthus niruri also supports the liver in its production of bile.
 In short, bile is an essential component to digestion, and the liver is the source.
 Think of bile as a translator between water and fat.
 It has elements that interact with both substances, allowing the intestines to more easily emulsify and absorb fat.
 This process helps your body absorb fat-soluble vitamins like A, D, E, and K. By supplementing your daily diet with Phyllanthus niruri tea, you’ll be well on your way to whole body health.

-Terminalia chebula is considered the “King of Healing” in Tibet, and it’s another great tea for digestion.
+Haritaki is considered the “King of Healing” in Tibet, and it’s another of the most popular teas for digestion.
 It’s a prime ingredient in Ayurveda, and its main traditional use is in promoting digestive health and addressing digestive disorders.
 It’s also used to strengthen and support the proper function of the colon, liver, and spleen.

-Today, it’s generally recognized that Terminalia chebula interacts with the digestive, nervous, renal, and integumentary body systems and supports a healthy lifestyle approach related to digestive health.
+Today, it’s generally recognized that Haritaki interacts with the digestive, nervous, renal, and integumentary body systems and supports a healthy lifestyle approach related to digestive health.

 Try the Best Teas for Digestion

-Ready to start drinking teas for digestion like Phyllanthus niruri and Terminalia chebula (Haritaki) ?
+Ready to start drinking teas for digestion like Phyllanthus niruri and Haritaki (Terminalia chebula) ?
 Your body will thank you.

-Learn more about Phyllanthus niruri and Terminalia chebula by reading the Phyllanthus FAQ and the Terminalia FAQ.
+Learn more about Phyllanthus niruri and Haritaki by reading the Phyllanthus FAQ and the Haritaki FAQ.
 And, as always, don’t stop there.
 Read 7 strategies for dealing with digestive problems.
-Base all of your health decisions on science.
+Base your health decisions on science.
 Do your research.